 Private health insurance rebates

 To get value for money on your extras insurance you'll obviously need to make sure you're getting more back in benefits than you're paying in premiums, which is where rebates come in.
 The average rebate available from private health insurers for a regular check-up – periodic exam (rather than the comprehensive exam included in our shadow shop), scale and clean plus fluoride – is $85.
 Though how much you get back will depend on your policy – some policies offer as much as 100% of the cost for a check-up.
 For comparison, the average cost for the equivalent service, according to the ADA's fee data, would be $213.
 Dental rebates vary not only across funds, but also between policies within funds and for the service being claimed – and these variations can be significant.
-You can compare rebates for different dental services in our extras health insurance review – these are the rebates available at any provider, although some funds may offer more competitive rebates at preferred providers.
+Some funds may offer more competitive rebates at preferred providers.

 In addition to the rebates, you'll also want to check the annual limits for each category (e.g. there may be different upper limits for general and major dental work), as well as lifetime limits on particular services (e.g. orthodontic work).